Celestron AstroMaster 70AZ Telescope Review (Model 21061)

 So, why is this a highlight?
 Well, refractors have their own benefits.
 You don’t have to collimate the scope, you can use it for terrestrial viewing with the correct accessory, and they’re very easy to use.

-For a functioning refractor telescope that comes with decent accessories and can be used for land-based observation for under $150, it’s a good buy for the beginner or older child as a starter telescope.
+For a functioning refractor telescope that comes with decent accessories and can be used for land-based observation for under $150, I believe it’s a good buy for the beginner or older child as a starter telescope.
 Making the leap to upgrade to something bigger in the future won’t be as hard since the cost to get into the hobby with this telescope is minimal.

 Good Optics